polarfire-soc/meta-polarfire-soc-yocto-bsp/README.md

 ### Copy the created Disk Image to flash device (USB mmc flash/SD/uSD)

-> Be very careful while picking /dev/sdX device!
-Look at dmesg, lsblk, GNOME Disks, etc. before and after plugging in your usb flash device/uSD/SD to find a proper device.
-Double check it to avoid overwriting any of system disks/partitions!
->

 We recommend using the `bmaptool` utility to program the storage device. `bmaptool` is a generic tool for creating the block map (bmap) for a file and copying files using this block map.
 Raw system image files can be flashed a lot faster with bmaptool than with traditional tools, like "dd" or "cp".

 The created disk image is a 'wic' file, and is located in `yocto-dev/build/tmp-glibc/deploy/images/<MACHINE>/` directory,